William010x/LofiRadioBot/README.md

 # [JavaBot](https://github.com/William010x/JavaBot/wiki)

 JavaBot is a multi-purpose Discord bot to play music and moderate your server.
-Supports Soundclud, YouTube, Spotify and Twitch with volume control and other DJ features.
+Supports Soundcloud, YouTube, Spotify, Twitch, Vimeo, Bandcamp and HTTP URLs with volume control and other DJ features.

 ![](https://i.imgur.com/B6WrfPe.png)